Indie sleaze: 2000s–2010s: Origins

+2020s: Revival

+Beginning in 2021, the style gained a revived interesting, with the popularity of the Instagram account @indiesleaze and revived discussion through TikTok.
+This revival was attributed by publications including Dazed and Elle to the style's affordability, carefree nature and post-pandemic partying.
+Searches on Google for "indie sleaze" spiked in early 2022.

+Numéro had called the aesthetic the "ancestor" of the Brat style which emerged following the 2024 release of Brat by Charli XCX, as well as citing both the Dare and the Hellp as well as photographer Maya Spangler (also known as Stolenbesos) as contributors to the revival of the aesthetic in 2024.
+There was a 43% increase in searches for "indie sleaze" on Depop in 2024.
+The Spring/Summer 2025 fashion collections have also contributed to the aesthetics revival with Numéro noting the collections from Armani, Ann Demeulemeester, Roberto Cavalli and Rabanne having indie sleaze influences.

 Criticism

 Arielle Richards of Vice criticized the alleged resurgence of indie sleaze as fake, writing that it was "created by a bunch of overworked millennials trawling Instagram, TikTok, and Google, in a bid to provide the winning take on something that isn't really happening."
 Stylist's Naomi May similarly wrote in 2022 that indie sleaze as a trend was a "myth", pointing to the retirement of key figures of indie sleaze, such as Deyn, Holland, Chung, and Doherty, and the body positivity movement as evidence.
 Daniel Dylan Wray of The Quietus wrote that indie sleaze itself was "contrived into existence as a genre/label" despite having "never existed to begin with", adding, "With indie sleaze, there appears to be little else going on other than some people wallowing in the past while trying to convince themselves that it, or maybe even them, possesses some sort of contemporary relevance."